 Run a bath and add the oatmeal but don’t get in until the temperature has cooled – scalding hot water will only dry your skin out more.
 When it’s just right, hop in and soak for a relaxing 10 to 15 minutes.

 When you get out, pat yourself dry rather than rubbing and slather body moisturiser on damp skin.

 As we get older, we produce less collagen – the magic sauce which keeps skin elasticated and hydrated.

 Vitamin C plays a vital role in the creation of collagen, so it makes sense to boost your intake if you’re going through the menopause, and especially if you’re struggling with itchy, crawly skin.

 As well as being found in loads of types of fruit and veg, you can take it as an oral supplement or apply it directly to your skin via face and body creams.

 CONSIDER HERBAL SUPPLEMENTS

-Dong quai, commonly known as ‘female ginseng’, is promoted by herbalists as being great for period pain, skin and hair, and even hot flushes.
-It sort of acts as a pretend oestrogen, which may help replenish falling levels in the short term and consequently reduce episodes of itchy skin.
+Dong quai, commonly known as ‘female ginseng’, is promoted by herbalists as being great for period pain, skin and hair, and even hot flushes<link to symptom>.
+It sort of acts as a pretend oestrogen, which may help replenish falling levels in the short term.

 Another is maca root, which may encourage hormone production.